Can you help shape our future priorities? Take a five minute survey now. Survey closes on 8 July.

 Research Fellow

-Phil teaches economics, political economy and social development topics at IDS.
-He previously taught sociology, political economy and theory of knowledge at IDS and the Universities of Cologne and Basel.
+Phil has served as convenor of the MA in Globalisation, Business and Development and teaches a variety of economics, political economy and social development topics at IDS.
+He previously taught sociology, political economy and theory of knowledge at the Universities of Cologne and Basel.

 PhD supervision

-Phil co-supervises the PhD of Stella Odiase.
-He will consider applications from applicants who write to him with a CV and (approx.) 2-page proposal of research that clearly states how their research plans fit his current interests.
-Regrettably, he is unable to discuss admission requirements or discuss research ideas that are not fully developed into a proposal.
+Phil has supervised the PhD of Dr. Stella Odiase.
+He is currently supervising the PhD project of Jose Morales.
+He will consider applications from applicants who reach out with a CV and (approx.) 2-page proposal that clearly states how the proposed research fits his interests and how the PhD will be funded.
+Regrettably, he is unable to discuss admission requirements, funding sources, or research ideas that are not yet developed into a proposal.

 Research